by Carly Neubert, BA, NC July 03, 2019

 If you don’t eat enough Omega 3 fatty acids (or take a supplement) your body will be forced to use another kind of fat to create a protective membrane.
 This may seem like a good idea, but other fats can’t protect your cells as Omega 3s can.
 If your cells have to choose another fat, they will use Omega 6 fats to create the membrane.
 Omega 6 fatty acids increase inflammation throughout your body.

 The benefits of Omega 3 fatty acids are endless.
 From psoriasis to libido, Omega 3 fatty acids will help.
 Does fish oil help sexually?
 Can you eat your way to better libido and a steamy sex life?
-Author Marrena Lindberg has devised a protocol based on high doses of Omega 3s and diet to improve libido.
 Absolutely!
 Low Omega 3 intake is linked to vaginal dryness in women and erectile dysfunction in men.
 Omega 3 deficiency is linked to depression, schizophrenia, rheumatoid arthritis, and allergies.

 Omega 3 fish oil has a long history in medical studies.
 There are over 30,000 medical studies examining fish oil and its health benefits.
 Omega 3 fish oil supplements are well known for preventing and managing heart disease.
 Research proves that Omega 3 fatty acids lower blood pressure, control cholesterol levels, and prevent the buildup of plaque in your arteries.